Fabiang120/PartingGifts/Sprint2.md

 # Backend API Documentation

 ## Overview
-This document provides a detailed explanation of the backend API endpoints for the application.
+This document provides a detailed explanation of the backend API endpoints for the application along with a walkthrough of the work for sprint2.
 The backend is built using Go and SQLite, handling user authentication, file uploads, and automated email notifications.

 ## Base URL
 ```
 http://localhost:8080
 ```

+## Sprint 2 Work Walkthrough

 ## Endpoints